 Appearance and Personalization

-Did you just buy a new Windows 10 computer with the operating system available only in English?
+Did you just buy a new laptop, tablet or PC with Windows 10?
+Is the operating system available only in English?
 Do you want to use it in another language like Spanish, Chinese, German or Hindi?
-For Windows 10, Microsoft offers a total of 106 language packs that are available for download and use by anyone with a valid license.
-Here’s how to download and install any display language and how to switch from English to the language of your choosing.
-At the end of this tutorial, you will also find links to other guides that help you translate every possible part of the operating system.
-Let’s get started:
+For Windows 10, Microsoft offers more than 100 language packs that are available for download and use by anyone with a valid license.
+Here is how to download and install any display language and how to switch from English to the language of your choosing.
+At the end of this tutorial, we have links to other guides that help you translate every possible part of the operating system.